Fahmy-Kadiri-akl/vault-to-akeyless-dynamic-secrets/README.md

 # vault-to-akeyless-dynamic-secrets

 Read your dynamic secret config out of HashiCorp Vault, create the matching objects in Akeyless.
-Pure Terraform: the `vault` provider does the reading, the `akeyless` provider does the writing.
+Pure Terraform: the `vault` and `http` providers do the reading, the `akeyless` provider does the writing.

 ## Architecture